 Photon propagation is a probabilistic phenomenon, described by Quantum Chromo-Dynamics.
 Photons are created and absorbed by abrupt changes in the orbits of electrons.
-Absorption and creation are probabilistic (non-deterministic) events.
+Absorption and creation of photons are probabilistic (non-deterministic) events.

-Photons sources generally emit photons over a continuum of directions (a beam) and continuum of wavelengths (spectrum).
-The beam intensity is measured in Lumens, and is equivalent to Photons/Meter2.
+Photons sources generally emit photons over a continuum of directions (a beam) and continuum of wavelengths (a spectrum).
+The beam intensity is measured in watts, (Joules/sec) and is equivalent to Photons/Meter2.

-A lumen a measure of the total "amount" of visible light emitted by a source.
-The lumen can be thought of as a measure of the total photons of visible light in some defined beam or angle, or emitted from some source.
+Radiant flux a measure of the total "amount" of visible light emitted by a source.
+The unit of radiant flux can be thought of as a measure of the number of photons of visible light within a beam or angle, or emitted from some source.